 Our investment portfolio is structured to preserve capital and provide us with a high level of liquidity.
 A large majority of our investments are invested in the fixed income markets and, therefore, our realized and unrealized holding gains and losses on investments are highly correlated to fluctuations in interest rates.
-Therefore, as interest rates decline, we will tend to have realized and unrealized gains from our investment portfolio, and as interest rates rise, we will tend to have realized and unrealized and unrealized and unrealized gains on fixed maturity investments included in our consolidated statements of operations of \$146.3 million during the first nine months of 2012.
+Therefore, as interest rates decline, we will tend to have realized and unrealized gains from our investment portfolio, and as interest rates rise, we will tend to have realized and unrealized losses from our investment portfolio.
+We experienced net realized and unrealized gains on fixed maturity investments included in our consolidated statements of operations of \$146.3 million during the first nine months of 2012.
 However, the trend towards historically low interest rates (as compared to recent years) may reverse, resulting in a rising interest rate environment which would tend to diminish our ability to generate net realized gains on our portfolio of fixed maturity investments.

 Net realized and unrealized gains on investments were \$153.4 million in the first nine months of 2012, compared to \$46.7 million in the first nine months of 2011, an improvement of \$106.6 million.
-In addition to increased turnover in our fixed maturity investments portfolio generating \$62.6 million of net realized gains in the the first nine months of 2012, unrealized gains on our fixed maturity investments trading of \$83.7 million during the the first nine months of 2012 increased \$75.8 million, compared to \$8.0 million of unrealized gains in the first nine months of 2011, primarily due to the net appreciation of our fixed maturity investments of 2012.
+In addition to increased turnover in our fixed maturity investments portfolio generating \$62.6 million of net realized gains in the the first nine months of 2012, unrealized gains on our fixed maturity investments trading of \$83.7 million during the the first nine months of 2012 increased \$75.8 million, compared to \$8.0 million of unrealized gains in the first nine months of 2011, primarily due to the net appreciation of our fixed maturity investment portfolio as a result of tightening credit spreads during the first nine months of 2012.
 Included in net realized and unrealized gains on investments in the first nine months of 2012 is \$7.1 million of net unrealized gains on equity investments trading due to increases in the share prices of our equity positions.